 Rituals Behind The Celebration Of Diwali Festival

-This legend festival is celebrated because Lord Rama (King of Ayodhya), conquered Ravana (demon king of Lanka) and the people of Ayodhya to celebrate the return of Rama with diyas.
+This legend festival is celebrated because Lord Rama (King of Ayodhya), conquered Ravana (demon king of Lanka), and the people of Ayodhya celebrated the return of Rama with diyas.

-Furthermore, on this favorable day, Goddess Lakshmi considered as the Goddess of wealth and is worshipped.
-After the ‘puja’ ceremony, people usually celebrate the occasion by sweets, enjoy bursting crackers and a lip-smacking dinner together.
+Furthermore, on this favorable day, Goddess Lakshmi is considered the Goddess of wealth and is worshipped.
+After the ‘puja’ ceremony, people usually celebrate the occasion with sweets, and enjoy bursting crackers and a lip-smacking dinner together.

 5 Day Celebration

 The DIWALI festival is celebrated for 4 to 5 days.
 Each day has its own importance and is enjoyed with the same importance as the main festival.
 The first day of Diwali is marked by Dhanteras.
 On this day most householders buy Gold, Silver jewelry and new utensils.
 The Second Day of Diwali is known as Narak-Chaturdashi and then comes the Badi Diwali which falls on Amavasya.
 It is the main day of Lakshmi puja.
 On the last day, Bhai Dooj is celebrated as gratitude for the love between brothers and sisters.

 Deepawali is marked by the lighting of lamps, buying new clothes, followed by Lakshmi puja, bursting of firecrackers, enjoying sweets, meeting with relatives and people, and so on.

 Diwali is one of the most important festivals for Hindus and is celebrated by families together all over the world.
 This is the festival of lights, wealth, prosperity, knowledge, and goodness.
 This festival is welcomed by drawing a colorful rangoli at the entrance of their homes.
 The diyas are placed in every corner of the home to give a blissful look to the scenario.
 The festival creates an ambiance of happiness, delight, and opulence.